 While you’re in Mobile, visit this science center full of 150 interactive exhibits!

-This one may be slightly outside the 3 hour window but it’s worth the drive.
+The Naval Aviation Museum may be slightly outside the 3 hour window but it’s worth the drive.
 We visited it a few years ago during spring break and there was so much to do, we couldn’t see it all.
 On select days you can even watch the Blue Angels practice, all for FREE!

 What’s your favorite road trip destination?